Key Points

 A Smarter Way to Stay Ahead of Taxes on Equity Compensation

 Making estimated payments isn’t complicated.
-The harder part is figuring out how much to send, especially when your income includes equity compensation, bonuses, or multiple income streams.
+The harder part is figuring out how much to send, especially when your income includes equity-based compensation, bonuses, or multiple income streams.
 A thoughtful plan can help you stay compliant, avoid penalties, and make more confident decisions about when to exercise options or sell shares.

 And you don’t have to figure it all out on your own.
 At Align Financial Solutions, our goal is to simplify complex financial decisions so you can move forward with confidence, without the jargon or mansplaining.
 If you’d like help building a strategy around your equity compensation and taxes, book a 15-minute Align Call to see how we can support your goals.